-1) Order your materials from the Iowa State Council by sending the Spelling Bee Kit Order Form to Youth Program Director Bob Ukena call 515-440-0277 or email at firstname.lastname@example.org.
+1) Order your materials from the Iowa State Council by sending the Spelling Bee Kit Order Form (New for 2015) to Youth Program Director Bob Ukena call 515-440-0277 or email at firstname.lastname@example.org.
 Your District Deputy should receive the Spelling Bee package in the December State Family Meeting.

 4) Other useful forms and resources are listed below as well as the Regional Map